trivalleycoders-org/events-client/README.md

 Events is a technical demo to demonstrate how we create MERN stack apps.

 Events is a generic events application and can be used for any type of event.
 Our demo is using Drone Events.
 However, there is nothing at the core of the app that restricts it to drone events other than styling of the home page.
-Events could easily be used for other types of events.
+Events could easily be used for any type of events.

 ## Purpose of the app
 - Show how we build full-stack web apps.